MEET THE STAFF

 Lisa Belenky, Senior Counsel

-Lisa (she/her) works on protecting rare and endangered species and their habitats under state and federal law.
+Lisa (she/they) works on protecting rare and endangered species and their habitats under state and federal law.
 Lisa holds a law degree from the University of California, Berkeley School of Law and a bachelor's in philosophy from the University of California at Santa Cruz.
 Before joining the Center in 2005, she was in private practice focusing on environmental law and employee-benefits litigation.

-Contact: Oakland, CA, 510.844.7100, ext.
+Contact: Oakland, CA, 510.844.7100 ext.
 307, email Lisa

 Elise Bennett, Florida and Caribbean Director, Senior Attorney